Moose2Model/Python2SOMIX/README.md

 The script will ask for the path to the folder where the python code is saved.

-You may place a configuration file in the same folder as python2somix.py to specify which folder is to be read and where the output file is to be placed:
+You may place a configuration file in the same folder from where you run python2somix.py to specify which folder is to be read and where the output file is to be placed:

 Exact name of the file: config_python2somix.txt